-- The student basically understands and addresses the question. - Errors, ambiguity, and/or incompleteness detract from the quality of the answer. - Reader may have to make inferences because the response is not always explicit. - If the student explains the author's use of humor in the passage cited but not the importance of humor in the rest of the work, or vice versa, discussion must be good to merit a score of 3.
+- Student basically understands and addresses the question. - Attempts to explain don Manuel's influence on the narrator in the passage cited and the rest of the novel. - Errors, ambiguity, incompleteness or all of these detract from the quality of the answer. - Paraphrasing or plot summary outweighs commentary. - Reader may have to make inferences because the response is not always explicit. - If the student explains don Manuel's influence on the narrator in the passage cited but not in the rest of the novel, or vice versa, discussion must be good to merit a score of 3.